robertfben/Covid-Vs.-YouTube-Let-s-get-this-Bread/README.md

 *   Created a new repository for this project called `Covid-Vs.-YouTube-Let-s-get-this-Bread`.
 *   Created subfolders -> `Question 1, Question 2 and Question 3` for storing files for each of the 3 questions
-*   The charts are stored as `png` files in the respective question folders.
+*   The charts are stored as `.png` files in the respective question folders.
 *   The presentation is available in the following link: https://docs.google.com/presentation/d/1JuFKPC4ZFMl9zNbtzGZr3N8o_SZvOi0C/edit?usp=sharing&ouid=107913522589879477542&rtpof=true&sd=true